allisonkoh/TruthCommissionAgent/README.md

-# Simulating the Repression-Dissent Nexus with LLM-based Multi-Agent Systems
+# Simulating the Repression-Dissent Nexus with Multi-Agent LLMs